 So, why get certified?
 Digital forensics certifications provide the training and tools to help you advance your digital forensics career.
-Certifications prove you retained specific knowledge and gained new skills.
+Cyber Security certifications prove you retained specific knowledge and gained new skills.
 The knowledge and new skills increase your qualifications, making you a more valuable asset to a current or prospective employer.

 Gain a New Skill